 Root-to-shoot ratios for the three species averaged between 0.27 and 0.46.
 All variables tested for BGB were also tested as predictor of root-to-shoot ratios, however for Douglas-fir and grand fir, no significant relationships between root-to-shoot ratio and the candidate predictor variables were found.
 For redwood, stem diameter, average crown width, and sapling height all were significant predictors of root-to-shoot ratio.
 Redwood sapling height was the best predictor of root-to-shoot ratio (R2= 0.37).
 For all three species, ANOVA tested for differences in root-to-shoot ratios among sample ages.
 The youngest Douglas-fir saplings (three years old) had higher root-to-shoot ratio than the five and seven year old trees.
 Grand fir showed no differences in root-to-shoot ratios according to age.
 Redwood root-to-shoot ratios were significantly different between ages three and four, between ages four and five, and between ages four and six years old.

 Kast, Walter A., "Finding nondestructive parameters for root-to-shoot ratios in douglas-fir, grand fir, and redwood saplings in Northwest California for biomass and carbon storage estimates" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 45.